Constitution of Niger

 The Republic of Niger has had seven constitutions, two substantial constitutional revisions, and two periods of rule by decree since its independence from French colonial rule in 1960.
-The "Seventh Republic" operated under the Constitution of 2010 until its dissolution in 2023 by General Abdourahamane Tchiani in a coup d'état.
+The "Seventh Republic" operated under the Constitution of 2010 until its dissolution in 2023 by General Omar Tiani in a coup d'état.
 The junta declared a five-year transitional charter in 2025.

 Constitution of 25 February 1959

 The Constituent Assembly of Niger, a body created from the Territorial Assembly of Niger elected in December 1958, ratified the Constitution of 1959 by a vote of 44 to 8.
 The Constitution provided a parliamentary system with limited internal self-government within the French Community.
 The former Governor of Niger, Don-Jean Colombani, remained the head of state, now titled High Commissioner of Niger.
 Powers including defense, foreign affairs, and currency were retained by France.
 On 12 March 1959 the Constituent Assembly became the Legislative Assembly of Niger, with the head of government, Hamani Diori, retaining the title of President of the Council.
 Executive powers were vested in the Assembly.
 The new Assembly was to have 60 deputies elected for 5-year terms.
 The constitution established elements, such as the Flag of Niger, the National anthem of Niger and the Coat of Arms of Niger, along with language on the naming of political bodies, rights and powers which have been retained in subsequent texts.